 \section{Introduction}

-Algebraic curves that admit automorphisms are interesting examples and can be used to construct coverings.
-A special role can be given to \'etale cyclic coverings of genus 2 curves because they appear as sections of (non-principal) line bundles on abelian surfaces.
+Algebraic curves admitting automorphisms are objects of significant interest, particularly because they can be used to construct coverings.
+A special role is played by the \'etale cyclic coverings of curves of genus 2, as they appear as sections of (non-principal) line bundles on abelian surfaces.

-Coverings of curves are also a starting point of the Prym theory, which relates them to polarised abelian varieties.
-More precisely, let $f:\tC\to H$ be a covering and consider the norm map $\Nm_f:J\tC\to JH$ given by $\Nm_f(\sum P_i)=\sum f(P_i)$, which is a well-defined group homomorphism.
-The connected component of its kernel containing $0$, denoted $P(\tC/ H)$ is called the Prym variety of the covering.
-The Prym map associates to a covering $f:\tC\to H$ its Prym variety $P(\tC/H)$ and one of the aims of the Prym theory is to understand the geometry of the fibres of the Prym map.
+Coverings of curves are also the main characters of the Prym theory, which relates them to polarised abelian varieties.
+More precisely, let $f:\tC\to H$ be a covering.
+Consider the norm map $\Nm_f:J\tC\to JH$ defined by $\Nm_f(\sum P_i)=\sum f(P_i)$, which is a well-defined group homomorphism.
+The connected component of its kernel containing the origin, denoted by $P(\tC/ H)$, is called the Prym variety of the covering.
+The Prym map associates the Prym variety $P(\tC/H)$ to a covering $f:\tC\to H$.
+A central aim of Prym theory is to understand the geometry of the fibres of this map.

-Historically, the first studied examples were étale double coverings, providing a simple way (after Jacobians) of constructing principally polarised abelian varieties.
-Recently other types of coverings have gained a lot of attention.
-In \cite{Ago}, it has been shown that cyclic étale coverings of genus 2 curves have a generically finite Prym map if the degree is at least $6$.
-In \cite{LO7} authors showed that the degree of the Prym map for $7:1$ cyclic coverings equals 10.
-In \cite{NOS} and more recently in \cite{NOPS}, the generic injectivity for odd prime degrees $\ge 11$ is proven.
-There is also the generic injectivity for $d=9$ showed in \cite{NOS}.
-In fact, the proof in \cite{NOPS} works for odd prime coverings of hyperelliptic curves of any genus under some mild numerical restrictions on the degree of the covering.

-In this paper we focus on the boundary case, namely cyclic \'etale degree 6 coverings of genus 2 curves.
-In this case, as predicted in \cite{EkSer}, the Prym variety is completely decomposable, see also \cite{honigs2025involutionscurvesabeliansurfaces}.

-Indeed, we show (Section \ref{DCov}) that the Prym variety $P(\tC/H)$ of a $6:1$ covering of the genus 2 curve is isogenous to the product $E\times F^2\times G^2$, where $E,F$ are elliptic curves that are Galois quotients of $\tC$ but $G$ is not a Galois quotient.
-Using this decomposition we are able to prove the main result of the paper. \begin{thm}[Thm \ref{main}] By $\mathcal{R}_2[6]$ let us denote the moduli of degree 6 cyclic coverings of genus 2 curves and by $\mathcal{A}_{5}^{(1,1,1,1,6)}$ the moduli of $(1,1,1,1,6)$ polarised abelian fivefolds.
+Historically, the first examples studied were the \'etale double coverings, which provided a simple method (apart from Jacobians) of constructing principally polarised abelian varieties.
+A full description of the generic fibre of the Prym map for \'etale double coverings was achieved in the 1980s.
+Regarding branched double coverings, following a series of papers by various authors, it was established in 2022 that the Prym map is injective if there are at least 6 branch points \cite{NO22}.